What Is Healthcare Revenue Cycle Management (RCM)?

 How Gentem Can Help Manage Your Revenue Cycle

-Gentem is a US-based company with technology built in Silicon Valley, leveraging automation, data science, and medical billing experts to support your staff.
-We have a nationwide team that understands various state and payer policies specific to your practice and region.
-Gentem transforms the reimbursement experience by not only handling the end-to-end billing and revenue cycle processes but also reimbursing physicians upfront.
+With technology built in Silicon Valley, Gentem leverages automation, data science and medical billing experts to support your staff.
+Our team understands various state and payer policies specific to your practice and region.

 We assist providers by ensuring claims are submitted accurately and on time.
 We understand the administrative burden healthcare providers face, so our staff has specialty-specific experience.